 A No-Annual-Fee Hotel Credit Card

-For customers who want to earn hotel rewards without paying an annual fee, the Citi Hilton HHonors Visa Signature card offers 40,000 HHonors Bonus points after spending $1,000 within four months of opening an account, six bonus points per dollar on spending at Hilton properties, three bonus points per dollar on supermarket, drugstore, and gas station purchases, and two points per dollar on all other spending, all for no annual fee.
+For customers who want to earn hotel rewards without paying an annual fee, the Citi Hilton HHonors Visa Signature card (the offer has expired) offers 40,000 HHonors Bonus points after spending $1,000 within four months of opening an account, six bonus points per dollar on spending at Hilton properties, three bonus points per dollar on supermarket, drugstore, and gas station purchases, and two points per dollar on all other spending, all for no annual fee.

 Visa Signature also offers cardholders 24/7 concierge service, purchase protection, travel insurance, and other great benefits not offered by other cards.
 Citi Hilton HHonors points never expire and can also be redeemed for airfare, cruises, and other travel rewards.